 Center of Excellence for Watershed Management

 In 2010, NC State University, as managing entity of WRRI, was designated by the EPA as a Center of Excellence for Watershed Management.
-This led to a Memorandum of Understanding between the EPA, NC State, WRRI, and the NC Department of Environment and Natural Resources to help communities identify watershed-based problems and develop and implement sustainable solutions for managing local waters.
-The CEWM is engaged in three main watershed programs: the Watershed Stewardship Network, the Black Creek Watershed Association, and the Burnt Mill Creek Watershed Initiative.
+This led to a Memorandum of Understanding between the EPA, NC State, WRRI, and the NC Department of Environmental Quality to help communities identify watershed-based problems and develop and implement sustainable solutions for managing local waters.
+The CEWM resulted in the the Watershed Stewardship Network, and has supported the NC Aquatic Data Hub, Black Creek Watershed Association, Walnut Creek Wetland Community Partnership, and the Burnt Mill Creek Watershed Initiative.
 Learn more >

 The National Institutes for Water Resources (NIWR) partners with the US Geological Survey (USGS) through the provisions of the Water Resources Research Act (WRRA) to address water-related concerns by providing a national platform for research, training and collaboration.
 54 NIWR member institutes are housed in the country’s land-grant universities in all 50 states, three US territories and the District of Columbia.
 USGS provides each institute with a grant to target local priorities, recruit researchers and leverage federal funds with state and private money.
 NIWR is the only federally mandated research program that focuses on applied water resource research, education, training and outreach.